dalzihn/AI_Final/README.md

+Before running, you must install the Pyside6 library.

 1. The "graph.py" file.
    This file is used to build data structure for our data which are cities in this problem